curtwelch/RoboND-Rover-Project/writeup.md

 #### My Writeup -- Yes, here it is!

 I'm runing a bit behind.
-I hope to catch up.
+I will catch up.
 I wasn't able to start this projet until the due date last Wednesday and I've been putting in 12 hours day for the last week having great fun with this project.
-I've done a bit more than the project required.
+I've done a bit more than the project required but I find it hard to stop the cycle of endless improvements.

-My submited project can be found in the project_1 branch of my reposity (not the main branch).
+My submited project can be found in the project_1 branch of my GIT reposity (not the master branch).

 https://github.com/curtwelch/RoboND-Rover-Project/tree/project_1